fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.16.1 =
+Fixes the price and odometer range filters not working outside the context of the [invp_archive] shortcode.
+Fixes a bug in the Avada Builder integration added in 14.16.0 to prevent a warning being logged when processing Text Block layout elements that do not have a meta key configured.

 = 14.16.0 =
 Adds an integration with Gravity Forms.
 Provides a Vehicle field type that allows users to add vehicles to leads captured with Gravity Forms.
 Achieves compatibility with Avada Builder by adding all vehicle photos as Featured Images and changing the way some meta fields display when used in Text Block layout elements.
 Redesigns the Listings Pages settings table to fit on narrower screens.
 Adds a warning to Divi users that the feature does not work on Divi.